rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH5.md

 # let identity:int (i : int) = i;;
 val identity_int : int -> int = <fun>
 ```
-If the constraint is for the return type of the function, it can be palced after the final parameter:
+If the constraint is for the return type of the function, it can be placed after the final parameter:

 ```ocaml
 # let do_if_int b i j : int = if b then i else j;;